 If you need to find a new home for your rabbit, you need to read our policy regarding rehoming, which you will find here:

-The Minimum donation fee at CottonTails is £45 for each neutered male or female rabbit, making a bonded pair £90.
-This includes neutering and full vaccination (VHD and Myxomatosis combined vaccine).
+The Minimum donation fee at CottonTails is £60 for each neutered male or female rabbit, making a bonded pair £120.
+This includes neutering and full vaccination (Myxomatosis/RHD1 combined vaccine and also the new RHD2 vaccination).
 Our rabbits are also fully screened for dental disease whilst under anaesthetic for neutering, although this does not guarantee that dental disease will not appear in later life.
 Rabbits with dental disease or temperament problems are not offered for adoption.
+A vaccination card with full details of the rabbit and its vaccination is issued when the rabbit is adopted.

 The minimum adoption fees for guinea pigs are £10 for each guinea pig and £20 for a neutered male guinea pig.